He saved usTitus 3:5

 One seasoned theologian explained the profundity of those three words, God saves sinners, in a short paragraph worthy of the meditation of every believer.

-“For to Calvinism there is really only one point to be made in the field of soteriology: the point that God saves sinners.
+“There is really only one point to be made in the field of soteriology: the point that God saves sinners.

 God—the Triune Jehovah, Father, Son and Spirit: three Persons working together in sovereign wisdom, power, and love to achieve the salvation of a chosen people, the Father electing, the Son fulfilling the Father’s will by redeeming, the Spirit executing the purpose of Father and Son by renewing.